-We anticipate a "cloud-appropriate" approach to the deployment of infrastructure to support local, regional and national initiatives.
-This will include the North of Scotland HEPMA, Microsoft 365, GP IT and the National Digital Platform.
+We anticipate a cloud-first approach to the deployment of infrastructure to support local, regional and national initiatives.
+This will include the north of Scotland HEPMA, Office 365, GP IT and the National Digital Platform.

-A cloud-appropriate approach offers a number of advantages relating to Efficiency, Security, Flexibility, Mobility, Increased Collaboration, Disaster Recovery and Control.
-Procuring and using Application, Platform and Infrastructure as a service will enable transition away from on-premise based systems located within NHS Grampian data centres.
+A cloud-first approach offers a number of advantages relating to Efficiency, Security, Flexibility, Mobility, Increased Collaboration, Disaster Recovery and Control.
+Procuring and using Application, Platform and Infrastructure as a service will enable transition away from on-premise based systems located within NHSG data centres.
 A hybrid mix of on premise data centre and cloud computing will persist in the medium term.